Creating a Listenwise written assignment is an easy 3-5 step process that can be personalized to your students’ needs!

 2. Basic Details: First, you need to give the assignment a name (students won’t see this name).
 Then, you can decide to include or remove the interactive transcript, which provides text of the audio as it plays, by checking the Allow students to view and download transcript? box.

 In this step, you’ll also have the option to include a number of resources, including the Texthelp Toolbar.
-This feature will read aloud selections of text, along with single word definitions or Spanish translations.
+This feature will read aloud selections of text, provide definitions and picture dictionary, and allow for text translations into 16 languages.
 Go here for a demo of the Texthelp toolbar.

 3. Listening Organizer: Include a pre-made graphic organizer in the assignment from the drop-down menu or keep it blank if you do not want an organizer.
 Note: Current Events don’t offer organizers, so you will not see this step when creating assignments for those stories.